mll/clojure-rt/README.md

-# clojure-rt
+# Clojure Real Time

-Clojure Real Time
+Clojuire Real Time (clojure-rt) is a compiler of Clojure programming language.

-I put into your hands an llvm based clojure compiler taylored for real time systems.
+It is being developed to allow deterministic and fast execution that could allow Clojure to proliferate beyond its original domains of application.
+It uses LLVM for agressive optimisations, JIT and platform independence.

-The compiler is a full implementation of Clojure following the reference java implementation as closely as possible.
+The compiler strives to be a full implementation of Clojure following the reference java implementation as closely as possible.

 The interop part of java has been reimplemented in C to enable the compilation of *.clj part of the clojure source code (this is work in progress).